 The American experiment was an act of profound innovation.
 Our nation's founders were the true entrepreneurs of their day, using the best tools available—ink, parchment, and the speed of a horse—to solve a massive logistics problem in representation: Distance.

 In 1776, it was physically impossible for a citizen in Georgia to hear a debate in Philadelphia in real-time.
 The "Representative" was a technical solution to a bandwidth problem.
 We elected neighbors to travel on our behalf because the "town square" could only hold a few hundred voices, at a time when the "horse-courier" was the fastest data transfer available.
+And once that representative arrived, they faced the same constraint in reverse: no reliable way to know, in real time, what the people who sent them actually wanted.

 Today, we are attempting to navigate 21st-century exponential change through a high-friction system that does not make the most of modern day tools.
 We have the internet, of course, but our civic interaction and coordination with government remains stuck in the past.